stawpkid/FreeTraffic/README.md

 <details>
 <summary>How does the visitor access their intended content?</summary>
 Your content will remain visible.
-However, a **button with a 10-second timer** will appear.
+However, a <b></b>button with a 10-second timer**</b> will appear.
 Once the timer ends, users can proceed to their desired link.
 </details>